toqaalaa20/Exposure-correction-using-CycleGAN/README.md

-# Image enhancement
+# Exposure correction

 - The model is trained on MIT-Adobe FiveK Dataset.

 - The dataset is split into training, validation, and testing directories
-- A patch of size 128X128 is obtained from each image with its corresponding ground truth batch and then fed into the model for training
+- A patch of size 256X256 is obtained from each image with its corresponding ground truth batch and then fed into the model for training

 ### Get Started
 1. Clone this repository